anuket-project/anuket-specifications/CONTRIBUTING.md

 - Once a PR is created, it needs to get the following approvals before it is merged into master.
   - From at least one of committers for that workstream
+    - Approvers should be distributed equally among operators and vendors.
   - From WSL (to make sure consensus is reached).
   - WSL can request additional approvals reviews.
+    - Recommendation is to use 4 approvals for complex PRs.
   - 2 business days cool off period will be applied before Final approval.
   - Final Approval by TSL (to make sure process is followed)
 - Only One approval is permitted per each organization for a given PR.